 Christine M. Condon

-Ms. Condon is the Principal Director, Deputy Chief Information Officer (DCIO) for Resources and Analysis, within the Office of the DoD Chief Information Officer (CIO).
-In this capacity she assists the DCIO (Resources & Analysis) as the CIO focal point for the Planning, Programming, Budgeting and Execution process, including oversight of the development of the Department’s Information Technology (IT) and cybersecurity budget and associated budget justification materials provided to both the Office of Management and Budget and the Congress.
-She is also responsible for monitoring and analyzing congressional activities and legislation as they affect command and control (C2), communications, frequency spectrum, IT and defensive cybersecurity, and related issues and programs.
+Prior to her current role, Ms. Condon was the Principal Director, Deputy Chief Information Officer (DCIO) for Resources and Analysis.
+She was responsible for monitoring and analyzing congressional activities and legislation as they affect command and control (C2), communications, frequency spectrum, IT and defensive cybersecurity and related issues and programs.

 From September 2009 to March 2012, Ms. Condon served as the Principal Director to the Deputy Assistant Secretary of Defense for Resources, within the Office of Assistant Secretary of Defense for Networks and Information Integration / DoD Chief Information Officer (CIO).